itrustmachines/bns-mcu-porting-key/doc/quick_start_en.md

   2. Ethereum Blockchain Node URL : In order to get the onchain proof, we need to access the node on the blockchain.
 We use the Ethereum blockchain for our testing enviroment.
 The Ethereum blockchain node URL can be obtained via Infura.
 Please check the [Infura tutorial](infura_en.md) to get the Rinkeby Node URL.

 After obtaining the private key and Ethereum Node URL, then you will be ready to modify the configuration file [config.h](../example/bns-client-example/config.h).
-Please check the file and follow the instructions in file or below.
+Please check the file and follow the instructions in the file or below.

 ```C
 /**